“If you don’t know where you are, you don’t know who you are”

 Recently, Facebook looked at the office environment this way:

-For Facebook’s new office design to actually foster the right kind of interactions, it must provide sufficient privacy so that their engineers can talk in private and work without interruptions.
+Facebook wants its office design to encourage the right interactions.
+At the same time, engineers need enough privacy to work without interruptions.
 Fayard and Weeks suggest it comes down to: Proximity, Privacy and Permission.

 For now we’ll have to wait to see if Facebook engineers will “like” working in the “largest open floor plan in the world” or whether it will cut their productivity and job satisfaction.

-Employee productivity is enhanced by thinking about the day to day routine of the employee.
+Companies can improve productivity by considering an employee’s day-to-day routine.
 Can they walk to lunch?
 How about shopping?
 Parking, Transit, Banking?
 Anytime you can provide the employee the time and convenience to tend to personal matters like errands, the employee will be more effective in the office (as long as they deal with personal matters on their breaks and lunch hour.)
 Frankly, I believe many companies foster an empowering approach where as long as an employee is “getting it done” there are no defined breaks or lunch hours.
 Labor laws tend to get in the way, but there are ways to navigate around the law, while complying.

 Employee Turnover is reduced significantly when putting employees well being first.
 If you have ever had to hire a new employee or deal with a disgruntled former employee you know how costly it can be.
 Spending a little extra to make the workplace special and a welcoming environment results in an excellent ROI.
 Inc. Magazine discusses this link.